fadden/MonoBugs/README.md

 ran into some crashes and strange behavior.
 These projects are small test cases created to demonstrate the problems.
-Because I'm specifically interested in having code developed in Windows run on Linux, the projects are created as Visual Studio solutions (VS 2017 Community Edition).
+Because I'm specifically interested in having code developed in Windows run on Linux, the projects are built in a Visual Studio solution (VS 2017 Community Edition).

 ## DisappearingMenus ##